 - Once you see a pattern, you don’t have to try to remember it.
 It is impossible to forget.

 - Learning new patterns is fun & easy if you connect them to patterns you already know.

 - The more useful patterns you have stored in your long-term memory, the easier it is to learn new things.
 Each pattern already stored gives you a foundation on which to build even more complex patterns.

 - If you are a teacher, you need to invest your time & energy teaching useful patterns.

 - If you are a student, you need to invest your time & energy discovering, studying, and mastering useful patterns.

 - A word of warning: BAD patterns also exist.
 Once a useless, confusing, or destructive pattern gets stored, useless, confusing, or dangerous things start to happen.
-Be careful what knowledge, beliefs, and habits you store in memory.
+And so, you must be careful what knowledge, beliefs, and habits you store in memory.

 - Present ease is enabled by past efforts.
-For example, the effort it took to learn your ABCs is now making reading these words easy.
+For example, the effort you invested in learning your ABCs and phonics is makes reading these words easy.
 Likewise, future ease is enabled by your present efforts!